dusk125/sublime-betterbookmarks/README.md

 # BetterBookmarks
 BetterBookmarks changes the way the native bookmarks in Sublime Text 3 work.
 In addition to only allowing one bookmark per line, you can customize different layers for your bookmarks.

+Note: This plugin is only supported on Windows at the moment.
+I will be adding support for Linux and Mac.
 ## Installation
 #### Git Clone
 First, find out where the packages directory is by going to (Preferences->Browse Packages), use that location in the git clone command.